howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 import { GC_USER_ID } from '../constants'
 ```

 Perfect!
 Before sending the mutation, you're now also retrieving the corresponding user id from `localStorage`.
-If that succeeds, you'll pass it to the call to `createLinkMutation` so that every new links will from now on store information about the user that created it.
+If that succeeds, you'll pass it to the call to `createLinkMutation` so that every new `Link` will from now on store information about the `User` who created it.

-Go ahead and test the login functionality. run `yarn start` and open `http://localhost:3000/login`.
-Then click the _Need to create an account?_-button and provide some user data for the user you're crreating.
-Finally, click the _Create Account_-button.
+If you haven't done so before, go ahead and test the login functionality.
+Run `yarn start` and open `http://localhost:3000/login`.
+Then click the _need to create an account?_-button and provide some user data for the user you're crreating.
+Finally, click the _create Account_-button.
 If all went well, the app navigates back to the root route and your user was created.
 You can verify that the new user is there by checking the [data browser](https://www.graph.cool/docs/reference/console/data-browser-och3ookaeb/) or sending the `allUsers` query in a Playground.